DarkonGH/okd4-helpernode/docs/vars-doc.md

 ### Running on Power

-In order to run the helper node on Power for deploying OCP on Power you'll need to pass `-e ppc64le=true` to your `ansible-playbook` command or add the following in your `vars.yaml` file
+In order to run the helper node on Power for deploying OKD on Power you'll need to pass `-e ppc64le=true` to your `ansible-playbook` command or add the following in your `vars.yaml` file

 ```
 ppc64le: true